 - Clean the screen only with a soft, dry microfiber cloth or anti-static cloth.
 DO NOT USE CLEANING SOLVENTS OR OTHER LIQUIDS ON THE SCREEN.

 - Do not deface or remove any Broken Arrow Public Schools labeling.

 - Always keep the Chromebook in the district-issued protective case.
 Although the case is reinforced to help protect the Chromebook, it is not guaranteed to prevent damage.
 It remains the student’s responsibility to care for and protect the device.

-Students with damaged or malfunctioning Chromebooks may take them to the ChromeDesk in the Freshman Academy Library and borrow a device while theirs is being repaired or replaced.
+Students with damaged or malfunctioning Chromebooks may take them to the ChromeDesk classroom and borrow a device while theirs is being repaired or replaced.
 A student must have purchased insurance on their device to receive a loaner device or prepaid for the repair.

 - Use the Chromebook and other district technology resources only for academic purposes.

 - Use Web 2.0 tools as an extension of the classroom while they are at home.

 - Use appropriate language and graphics, whether posting and publishing from home or school, when using blogs, podcasts, email or other communication tools.

 - Communicate only in ways that are kind and respectful.